Lab 5: Register File

 • Instance eight copies of your reg4 module developed in the previous exercise.

-A testbench file named tb_regfile.sv has been created in the starter code to test your register file.
-Create a Makefile rule named sim_regfile that will run the simulation of your register file with the testbench.
-This rule should generate a log file named sim_regfile.log.
-Make sure your design is working correctly before moving on to the next exercise.
+A testbench has been provided to test your register file.
+Run the testbench (make sim_tb), and make sure your design is working correctly before moving on to the next exercise.

 What is the time in nano seconds in which the simulation ends?